 The standards of surface preparation contained herein are to be considered minimum requirements.
 Where other client or project specifications demand a higher level, then the higher level should be adopted.

 3.2 Substrate Types

-The STEELGUARD 951 is suitable for the protection of, and application on, the following substrates:
+The PPG STEELGUARD 951 PFP coating system is suitable for the protection of, and application on, the following substrates:

 - · Carbon (Mild) Steel - · Galvanized Steel

 Please contact PPG regarding other substrates.